fbpx

 EASEL: Any that will hold your canvas at the correct height will work.
 Online students will need to arrange a camera to show your canvas to me during the lesson.
 You may also use your phone or other camera to show me your work.
 Your canvas should not be flat on a table.

-CLEANING: Murphy’s Oil Soap undiluted in a jar will do a good job of cleaning your brushes.
-I recommend the Silicoil Jar on my list at Jerry’s Artarama.
-You will need paper towels and a trash can nearby.
-Another option is to use odorless mineral spirits in a Silicoil Jar.
-This is good to remove most paint prior to cleaning in the Murphy’s Oil Soap.
-Then you can soak the brushes in the Murphy’s in a glass jar to finish the process.
-(But the Murphy’s will suffice if you’d rather not use a solvent.
-You will find the jar on my supply list at Jerry’s or in-store at many local art supply stores.)
+Another option is to use odorless mineral spirits in the Silicoil Wash Jar.
+This is a solvent that removes most paint prior to cleaning in the Murphy’s Oil Soap.
+You can soak the brushes in the Murphy’s in a glass jar to finish the process.
+(But the Murphy’s should suffice if you’d rather not use a solvent.)
 Baby wipes are great for cleaning oil paint off skin and non-porous surfaces like your table and brush handles.
 I keep them close at hand while painting.

 I use a glass jar to store my clean brushes upright and a metal can to hold the dirty brushes upright.
 I fill my clean brush jar with rice, sand, or beans to hold the brushes apart from each other.
 It makes it easier to choose your brush when you start to accumulate a lot of them!